Different ways to decarbonize the UK’s heating requirements

 Share:

-For the first time since 2011, the global emissions grew 2% in the last year outstripping the rapid rollout of green energy.
-The level of emissions increased was equivalent to driving 400m extra combustion engine cars on roads.
+For the first time since 2011, global emissions grew 2% in the last year, outstripping the rapid rollout of green energy.
+The increased emissions level was equivalent to driving 400m extra combustion engine cars on roads.

 There is a link between the level of carbon and the vicious weather patterns mostly triggered by stronger growth in energy use and emissions as households and businesses seek to reduce the impact.

-According to Times the UK report on changing weather patterns concludes London will be hot as Barcelona in 30 years, and Leeds will be like Melbourne.
+According to Times, the UK report on changing weather patterns, London will be hot like Barcelona in 30 years, and Leeds will be like Melbourne.

-The northern hemisphere will resemble the southern, and it can lead to extreme droughts in London where they may have to import drinking water.
+The northern hemisphere will resemble the southern, which can lead to extreme droughts in London, where they may have to import drinking water.

-There was unusual number of heating days on the first month of the year and particularity across the continents, where the number of extreme hot and cold days was usually higher in China, US and Russia –where the use of fossil fuel continues to increase.
+There was an unusual number of heating days in the first month of the year, particularly across the continents, where the number of extremely hot and cold days was usually higher in China, the US and Russia –where fossil fuel use continues to increase.

 Decarbonizing heating in the UK

-To reach the net zero carbon targets, there is an immediate need to electrify heating and transportation requirement using heat pumps and electric cars.
+To reach the net zero carbon targets, there is an immediate need to electrify heating and transportation requirements using heat pumps and electric cars.

 The assessment made by the UK National Grid states the country will be able to achieve net zero targets only if immediate actions were taken to overhaul the heating, transportation and electricity system.